 Initial Options.
-Subject to the limits on compensation paid to independent directors set forth in our 2018 Equity Incentive Plan (the "2018 Plan"), under the Outside Director Compensation Policy, each person who first becomes a non-employee director (other than a person that ceases to be an employee of ours but remains a director of ours) will be granted an initial option to purchase shares of our common stock with a grant date fair value of approximately \$780,000 (which amount was increased to \$905,800 effective October 1, 2021), which option will be effective on the first trading date on or after the date on which such person first becomes a non-employee director, whether through election by our stockholders or appointment by our board of directors to fill a vacancy.
+Subject to the limits on compensation paid to independent directors set forth in our 2018 Equity Incentive Plan (the "2018 Plan"), under the Outside Director Compensation Policy, each person who first becomes a non-employee director (other than a person that ceases to be an employee of ours but remains a director of ours) will be granted an initial option to purchase shares of our common stock with a grant date fair value of approximately \$905,800, which option will be effective on the first trading date on or after the date on which such person first becomes a non-employee director, whether through election by our stockholders or appointment by our board of directors to fill a vacancy.
 Each initial option will vest as to 1/3rd of the shares subject to the initial option on the one-year anniversary of the date of grant and as to 1/36th of the shares subject to the initial option each month thereafter, in each case, subject to continued service through each applicable vesting date.

 Annual Options.
-Subject to the limits on compensation paid to independent directors set forth in the 2018 Plan, under the 2020 Restated Outside Director Compensation Policy, each non-employee director is granted an annual option on June 30th of each year (or the preceding trading day, if June 30th is not a trading day) to purchase shares of our common stock with a grant date fair value of approximately \$390,000 (which amount was increased to \$466,200 effective October 1, 2021), provided that such director has served on our board of directors for at least the preceding 12 months as of the grant date.
+Subject to the limits on compensation paid to independent directors set forth in the 2018 Plan, under the 2021 Amended and Restated Outside Director Compensation Policy, each non-employee director is granted an annual option on June 30th of each year (or the preceding trading day, if June 30th is not a trading day) to purchase shares of our common stock with a grant date fair value of approximately \$466,200, provided that such director has served on our board of directors for at least the preceding 12 months as of the grant date.
 Each non-employee director who has served on our board of directors for less than 12 months as of the grant date will receive a prorated award based on the number of days during the prior 12 months such director has served on our board of directors.
 Each annual option will fully vest on the earlier of (1) the one-year anniversary of the date of grant of the annual option and (2) the day prior to the date of the annual meeting of our stockholders that occurs in the fiscal year following the grant of such annual option, in each case, subject to continued service through the applicable vesting date.
+Based on the decline in the Company's stock price in February 2022, the board of directors elected to receive an annual option award for 2022 of 25,000 options with a value of \$131,965, which was significantly lower than the \$466,200 value per the Amended and Restated Outside Director Compensation Policy.